nilshoffmann/maltcms/docs/gettingStarted.md

 prints command-line options for the script with explanations.

 ## Advanced Usage

-You can start the 32 bit commandline version by typing

-    >maltcms.sh

-within the bin dir below your Maltcms installation directory, which will print out the input options that you can supply.

-Alternatively, on a 64 bit system and with 64 bit VM you can call

-    >maltcms.sh -d64 ...

 Sometimes, the default amount of memory used by the JAVA VM is not sufficient.
 You can then call